 Several studies from the department of Neurology at the University of Helsinki have shown that an imbalance of gut bacteria is associated with Parkinson’s disease and this may well be caused by certain antibiotics.

 Dr. Filip Scheperjans and team at the Neurology Clinic of Helsinki University found hardly any members of the bacterial family Prevotellaceae in the gut of the Parkinson’s patients they tested, unlike the healthy humans.
 Also Enterobacteria were far more prevalent in the gut of Parkinson’s patients, and levels increased the more severe the illness.

 Gut disturbance is a known bedfellow of Parkinson’s.
 Constipation, mouth ulcers and even excess of Helicobacter pylori in the stomach have all been associated with the development period of the illness.
-There is more covered in our book ‘The Secret Source of your Good Health’, which dealls with gut bacteria and their involvement in most diseases.
+Prevotella seems protective; E. coli, destructive.
+There is more covered in our book ‘Heal your gut – Heal your body’, which deals with gut bacteria and their involvement in every disease form diabetes to cancer.
 Importantly the book tells you what action you can take.